drumsmylife/mySQL-Node.js/README.md

 # 4. The connection will end if there is not enough in stock

 # 5. If there is enough of that item in stock, that item stock quantity will be updated and shown how much is left.

+# Tech Used
+1. HTML

+2. NodeJS

+3. MySQL